jdjakub/phd-thesis/appendix-all-dims.md

 * Notational Freedom (Section\ \ref{notational-freedom}) came from some aspects of the *Notation* dimensions (Section\ \ref{notation}), particularly *uniformity of notations*.
 * Our description of Self-Sustainability (Section\ \ref{self-sustainability}) is a fully developed version of the old dimension of the same name.

-Therefore, in order to make this reference catalogue self-contained, we have rewritten the relevant sections here with adaptations of the material in Chapters\ \ref{ch-analysis} and\ \ref{ch-tech-dims}.
+Therefore, in order to make this reference catalogue self-contained, we have rewritten the relevant sections here with adaptations of the material in Chapters\ \ref{analysis} and\ \ref{tech-dims}.

 The intention of this catalogue is to provide a *reference* to be looked up and *used* as needed, not something that should be read from start to finish.
 We recommend skimming through the catalogue for anything particularly interesting before proceeding to Section\ \ref{evaluating-the-dark-programming-system}.
 There, we will reference several dimensions in the context of a specific example, at which point it may be helpful to come back for more detail.
 For a quick overview, we include a concise reference sheet on the next page, though it may make more sense after reading the relevant sections.